openhab/website/blog/2025-07-21-openhab-5-0-release.md

 - **Specific Browser Titles:** The browser title now reflects the current page, making it easier to identify the contents of the openHAB tabs in your browser.
 - **Log Viewer Enhancements:** The log viewer has been enhanced with a history buffer, allowing you to scroll back through previous log entries, and a log details popup that provides more information about each log entry.
   Additionally, a text mode has been introduced as alternative to the default table view, having the look and feel of the well-known [frontail](https://github.com/mthenw/frontail) log viewer.
+- **Thing Inbox:** Add search, approve multiple Things at once and allow to change Thing ID & label when approving Things.

 ## Blockly Enhancements